warlock601/CI-CD-Health-Dashboard/assignment-3/infra-terraform/README.md

-# CI/CD Health Dashboard - AWS Deployment
+# CI/CD Health Dashboard - IaC Deployment using Terraform

 This directory contains the complete Terraform infrastructure code for deploying the CI/CD Health Dashboard to AWS.